Tave

 Is Tave the same as VSCO Workspace?

 Yes.
 VSCO acquired Tave in May 2025 and rebranded it as VSCO Workspace in August 2025.
 The platform is now at vsco.co/workspace.
+All six original Tave team members joined VSCO, and VSCO doubled the Workspace team size.
 The core CRM features remain the same under the new brand.

 Is Tave or HoneyBook better for wedding photographers?

 Both are popular with wedding photographers.
-Tave is more photography-specific -- questionnaire auto-fill, SMS messaging, and pre-built wedding workflow templates are designed for that exact use case.
+Tave is more photography-specific: questionnaire auto-fill, two-way SMS messaging, and pre-built wedding workflow templates are designed for that exact use case.
 HoneyBook's Smart Files offer a smoother proposal-to-payment experience and a better mobile app.
-Tave includes all features on every plan; HoneyBook requires Essentials ($49/month annual) for scheduling and automation.
+Tave includes all features on every plan; HoneyBook requires Essentials ($49/month annual) for automation and SMS reminders.

 How much does Tave cost compared to HoneyBook?